OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/plugin_install.rst

     plugin install CADRE --github

-would get the user the latest tagged release.
+would get the user the latest tagged release (in this case, from owner OpenMDAO-Plugins, the default).
 If a repository has never been tagged, however, 'plugin install' will simply go get the latest version of the default branch of that repository, which may not be guaranteed to be stable.

-*Making Your Plugin Available to Others*
+*Sharing Plugins*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can make your plugin available to others in a number of ways, from simply emailing your distribution
-to others or giving it to them on a thumb drive, CD, etc., or placing your
+to others or giving it to them on a thumb drive, CD, etc., putting your plugin in a public
-distribution on a file server that they can access.
-As mentioned above,
+repository on Github, or placing your distribution on a file server that they can access.

 ``plugin install`` allows you to download and install Python distributions
-from remote web servers.
+from remote web servers using the ``-f`` or ``--findlinks`` option.

 For example, if there were a distribution called
 *MyDist* on the ``openmdao.org`` server and you wanted to grab the newest version
 of it, you could ``plugin install`` it into your activated OpenMDAO virtual
 environment as follows:

 ::

-    plugin install -f http://openmdao.org/dists MyDist
+    plugin install MyDist -f http://openmdao.org/dists

 If you want to distribute your plugin to the whole world but don't happen to
 have your own public server, you can put your plugin up on the